Adult teeth are meant to last a lifetime. However, if a tooth gets badly damaged or decayed, it may need to be removed for health reasons.

 • Impacted teeth

-There are 2 types of tooth extraction procedures:2
+There are 2 standard types of tooth extraction procedures.

 2. Surgical extraction—If the tooth cannot be easily accessed, or is broken under the gum line, surgical tooth extraction may be necessary.
 After making a small incision to open the gums, forceps are used to extract the tooth or tooth fragments.
 In some cases, an intact tooth that is impacted may be broken into pieces for easier extraction.

-The amount of pain and discomfort afterward can depend on which tooth was pulled and/or how many teeth were pulled.
-To help reduce bleeding and aid in clot formation, your dentist will likely ask you to:3
+The amount of pain and discomfort afterward can depend on which tooth was pulled or how many teeth were pulled.
+To help reduce bleeding and promote blood clot formation, your dentist will likely ask you to:

 • Avoid eating or drinking immediately after surgery

-• Change the gauze as often as necessary
+• Change your gauze as often as necessary

-• Avoid spitting forcefully and avoid rinsing your mouth
+• Avoid spitting forcefully or rinsing your mouth

 • Take any recommended medication